mylittleriver/mylittleriver.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 Hi there - My name is Shujun Xia, and I also go by Erin.
 I'm currently a junior majoring in CS at Columbia University.
 Previously, I was fortunate to work with Prof. [Antoni Chan](https://www.cs.cityu.edu.hk/~abchan/) on **explainable AI for computer vision**.
 I have also worked on **Continual Learning and Knowledge Editing in LLMs** with two first-authored papers under review.
 My current research interests lie in **multimodal understanding and learning, and interpretability of deep learning models**.

-<span style="color:red;">I am actively seeking research collaborations.</span>  If you are interested in potential projects or shared research interests, please feel free to reach out to me via email.
+<span style="color:red;">I am actively seeking research collaborations.</span>  If you are interested in potential collaborations or have related interests, feel free to email me.

 **Email:** [shujun.xia@columbia.edu](mailto:shujun.xia@columbia.edu)